This post may contain affiliate links. Please read our disclosure policy.

 • Easy to make: Making street corn shouldn’t be complicated.
 You can customize the toppings but you only need a handful of ingredients.

-• Simple and Lighter: Making this grilled Street corn recipe is simple and a lighter version to the original recipe.
+• Simple and Lighter: Making this grilled Street corn recipe is simple and a lighter version of the original recipe.

 hand holding a single corn on the cob topped with crumbled cheese